basisai/terraform-kubernetes-ambassador-endpoint/README.md

 Create the necessary CRDs to serve a service via Ambassador using Terraform.

-Each "instance" of this module will create a single `Host`, `Mapping` and an optional `TLSContext` for `Mapping` TLS origination.
+Each "instance" of this module will create a single `Host`, `Mapping`, optional `TLSContext` and an optional `TLSContext` for `Mapping` TLS origination.
 This greatly simplifies the module.

 If your service serves multiple hosts, create multiple instances of this module with `for_each`.